neoniceracer7/Diablo/README.md

 # Diablo
-rocket league bot created using rlbot framework
+rocket league bot created using rlbot framework and Python

 if you're interesting in rlbot and running this bot, you can find more information here: https://github.com/RLBot/RLBot/wiki